 The ETA is an official authorization for short-term visits to Sri Lanka and is issued electronically.
 Applicants will receive their visas via email after completing the application form with the necessary information, and once the online payment is completed.
 Simple, right?

 Our customers have great stories about us

 Frequently Asked Questions

 The Electronic Travel Authorization (ETA) is an official document that allows travelers to enter and travel within Sri Lanka for tourism purposes.

 We require the following to submit your application:

 A Sri Lanka Tourist ETA depends on your nationality.
-Additionally, there is a service fee of 20 USD for standard processing.
-For rush processing and super rush processing the service fee is 50 USD and 70 USD, respectively.
+Additionally, there is a service fee of:

 It depends on the method of processing you choose.
 We offer three options: